elegant-asm/MiSide-UnlockProgress/README.md

 **BY GAME UPDATE MOD WILL AUTOMATICALLY GIVE YOU ACHIEVEMENTS AND LOAD LOCATIONS, BUT NOT CLOTHES, CARTRIGES AND DRIVERS.
 I WILL UPDATE IT MOD AS GAME UPDATED.**

-Unlocks every achievement, clothes, chapters, personages and Mitas.
+Unlocks every achievement, cloth, chapter, personage and Mita.

 On game launch you will get everything!